chaaz/versio/docs/reference.md

   - `--value` (`-v <value>`): The new version value

   If you only have a single project configured, you don't need to provide the `id` or `name` option.
-Depending on the VCS level, the changed version may be also committed, pushed, and/or tagged.
+Depending on the VCS level (default: "none"), the changed version may be also committed, pushed, and/or tagged.
 - `diff`: See differences between the current and previous versions.
 - `files`: See all files that have changed since the previous version.
 - `plan`: View the update plan.
-- `log`: Create/update all project changelogs.
-- `run`: Apply the update plan: update version numbers, create/update changelogs, commit/tag/push all changes, and publish new builds.
+- `release`: Apply the update plan: update version numbers, create/update changelogs, and commit/tag/push all changes.
-  - `--dry-run` (`-d`): Don't actually commit, push, tag, change any files, or publish anything, but otherwise run as if you would.
+  - `--dry-run` (`-d`): Don't actually commit, push, tag, or change any files, but otherwise run as if you would.
   - `--show-all` (`-a`): Show the run results for all projects, even those that weren't updated.
+- `init`:
+  - `--max-depth` (`-d <depth>`): The maximum directory depth that Versio will search for projects.
+Defaults to `5`.

+  Run this command at the base directory of an uninitialized repository.
+  It will search the repository for projects, and create a new `.versio.yaml` config based on what it finds.

+## Common project types
+[Common project types]: #common-project-types

+`versio init` recognizes the following files as indicative of common projects, and will create projects in the `.versio.yaml` file as best it can.
+The search technique is quite primitive, though.
+It may not find the projects you are interested in, or it may set its configuration incorrectly.
+You might want to double check the `.versio.yaml` contents when this command completes.

+In some cases, `versio init` will emit a warning that it can't find or construct a legitimate project.
+You should definitely manually edit the `.versio.yaml` in that case--questionable fields will have the value "EDIT\_ME" when this happens.

+Here's a listing of the files that `versio init` searches for:
+- `pom.xml` : Maven / Java
+- `package.json` : NPM/Node JavaScript
+- `go.mod` : Go
+- `Cargo.toml` : Cargo / Rust
+- `setup.py` : Pip / Python
+- `*.gemspec` : Gem / Ruby
+- `*.tf` : Terraform
+- `Dockerfile` or `.dockerfile` : Docker

 ## The config file
+[The config file]: #the-config-file

-A config file named `.versio.yaml` must be located at the root of your VCS repository.
+A config file named `.versio.yaml` must be located at the base directory of your repository.
 Here's an example:

 ```yaml
 options: